prysmaticlabs/documentation/website/docs/troubleshooting/issues-errors.md

 ### Validator client waiting for keymanager

 ```
-Waiting for keymanager to initialize validator client with web UI
+Waiting for keymanager to initialize validator client with web UI...
 ```

 You'll usually see this message when your beacon node is trying to interact with a validator client before the beacon node is fully synced.
 This is a known limitation.
 When your beacon node is finished syncing, this message should go away.
 Visit [Check Node and Validator Status](../monitoring/checking-status.md) to learn how to check the sync status of your beacon node.
 If your beacon node is reporting that it's synchronized and you're still seeing this message, reach out to us on [Discord](https://discord.gg/prysmaticlabs) and we'll help you troubleshoot.